Mansfield Wrotto

-Mansfield Chell Wrotto, Jr. /ˈrɒtoʊ/ (born October 12, 1984 in Liberia) is a Liberian former American football guard who last played for the Chicago Bears of the National Football League.
-He was drafted by the Seattle Seahawks in the fourth round of the 2007 NFL Draft.
+Mansfield Chell Wrotto, Jr. /ˈrɒtoʊ/ (born October 12, 1984) is a Liberian former American football guard who played in the National Football League (NFL).
+He was drafted by the Seattle Seahawks in the fourth round of the 2007 NFL draft.
 He played college football at Georgia Tech.

 College career

 Wrotto played defensive tackle for three years, before moving to offensive tackle in his senior year.
 In his four seasons at Georgia Tech, he only missed five games.
 He played in the Senior Bowl.

 Professional career

 Seattle Seahawks

-Wrotto was drafted by the Seahawks in the fourth round of the 2007 NFL Draft, 124th overall.
+Wrotto was drafted by the Seahawks in the fourth round of the 2007 NFL draft, 124th overall.
 He was the first Georgia Tech player taken by Seattle in the draft since 1999 (Charlie Rogers).
 Though he played offensive tackle in college, he switched to guard for the Seahawks.

 He was waived by the Seahawks on September 28, 2010.

 Buffalo Bills

 Wrotto was signed to the Buffalo Bills' practice squad on October 1 and signed to the active roster on October 4, 2010.